what-the-functor/paidy-forex-mtl/README.md

 *Jujiu* is arguably more purely functional than *Scalacache*, and I've used it before.
 I chose to use *Mules* due to the fact that there is good interop with the Typelevel ecosystem, and the contributors are familiar.

+### Type class instances
+Following most Typelevel libraries, I usually put type class instances in traits organized by the type for which they apply.
+For example an `Eq` instance for `Currency` would be in package `forex.instances`, in trait `Currency`.

+Instances for a specific library would be in a specific package for that library.
+For example, `forex.compat.circe`.

+For simplicity, and consistency with the current codebase; I have put all type class instances in the companion object of the type, or its parent object.

 ### Rate batching

 There are 1440 minutes per day; with 288 consecutive periods of 5 minutes.
 This is far below the one-frame limit of 1000 requests per day.
 The batch interval is reduced, in order to provide a better customer experience, and maximise the usage of the one-frame service.

+### Testing

+I consider a test case to be an *edge*, and thus have allowed for calls to unsafe methods in tests.

+### Future improvements

+- Verbose errors
+- Tests without calls to unsafe methods
+- Integration/Feature tests

 ## About my development environment